nstudt/corpin-emr/readme.md

 > # Corpin EMR

-## [](https://github.com/nstudt/corpin-emr#responsive-healthcare-for-the-philippines)Responsive Healthcare for the Philippines
+## [](https://github.com/nstudt/corpin-emr#responsive-healthcare-for-the-philippines)Responsive Healthcare for the Emerging Nations

 Corpin EMR is an offline-first EMR applicaiton with a number of extensions to facilitate small clinics in the rural Philippines.
 All core features are available without and internet connection.